biegehydra/EasyCsv-Dotnet/components.md

 ### Reversible Edits
-In addition to operations, which should be used for complex types because they require **cloning the entire csv**, `IReversibleEdit`'s can be used to alter the working csv in place.
+In addition to operations, which should be used for complex operations because they require **cloning the entire csv**, `IReversibleEdit`'s can be used to alter the working csv in place.
+Some operations, such as the `ICsvColumnProcessor`, `ICsvColumnDeleteEvaluator`, `ICsvRowDeleteEvaluator`, and `IFindDupesOperation` are automatically treated as reversible edits so those can be used in some scenarios instead of writing your own `IReversibleEdit`.

 ```
 public interface IReversibleEdit
 {